EhrlichNati/Garmin-Sports-Watch-Data-Cleanup/README.md

-README for Data Cleaning and Processing Workflow
+README for Data Cleaning and Processing Workflow // make this a title.

 Data folder:
 2 files (csv) from my watch- before and after processing.